Bringing together the UK's top audio research groups to develop the next generation of broadcast technology.

 Why it matters

-By combining efforts, the partnership can tackle some of the biggest challenges in audio, including spatial audio, blind source separation and music navigation.
-With long-term funding commitments in place, all that remains to do is deliver the next revolution in audio broadcast.
+By combining efforts, the partnership can tackle some of the biggest challenges in audio, including spatial audio, responsive and interactive content as well as music navigation.
+With long-term funding commitments in place, all that remains to do is deliver the next revolution in audio broadcast around object-based and semantic audio driven experiences.

-There are currently three PhD projects and one collaborative project running as part of the Audio Research Partnership initiative.
+There are several active projects as part of the Audio Research Partnership initiative.